algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 After you paste the above code into the Algorithmia code editor you can compile and then test the example by passing in a file hosted in data collections.

-If you haven't worked with data collections before you can find more information under the [Hosted Data Source](/developers/data/) documentation.

-Following the example below replace the path to your data collection with your user name, data collection name, and data file name which you can find in [My Collections](https://algorithmia.com/data/hosted):
+Following the example below replace the path to your data collection with your user name (it will appear already if you are logged in), data collection name, and data file name which you can find in [My Collections](https://algorithmia.com/data/hosted):

 {% highlight python %}
-{"user_file": "data://user_name/data_collection_dir/data_file.txt"}
+{"user_file": "data://YOUR_USERNAME/data_collection_dir/data_file.txt"}
 {% endhighlight %}

 The code above with return both the original text and the tokenized list of each sentence.